Joacodef/ct-rate-feature-benchmarks/configs/README.md

 ```

 This composable approach allows us to define and benchmark new models or data-handling strategies simply by adding new `.yaml` files.

+## Resuming a Run

+The base config exposes a `training.resume` group.
+Set `training.resume.enabled=true` to continue from the most recent `last_state.pt` in the run's checkpoint folder, or provide an explicit `training.resume.state_path=/path/to/last_state.pt` override when starting the job.